acrosight/signicat-test/README.md

 # How to run the project

-This project is made in two different languages, through python(Working) and React/JavaScript (Having some problems) The python project is working and will do what the developer test wants to accomplish.
+This project is made in two different languages, through python(Working) and React/JavaScript (Having some problems).
+The python project is working and will do what the developer test wants to accomplish.
 JavaScript version is almost functional, but i am struggling to get through the CORS-error, so this needs more work.